craftit/Ravl2/README.md

  * access(x) - Return a reference to the data in x.
 Assigning to an access object has broadcast semantics.
  * clone(x) - Return a deep copy of x that maybe modified without affecting the original.

-### Memory management
+### Array<x>

+ * The last dimension is contiguous in memory, allowing for efficient access to the data.
-  * Array<x> - Contain a shared pointer to the data, copying an array does not copy the data.
+ * The array is a view of the data, and can be reshaped without copying the data.

+These are designed to be easy to construct from other containers.

+ * This uses a thread safe reference counted handle to the data.
+ * Other than the buffer the uses is responsible for coordinating access to the data.